Lattice-induced sound trapping in biperiodic metasurfaces of acoustic resonators: Accidental bound states in the continuum

 Condition~\eqref{eq_criterion1} ensures that the eigenmode is nonradiant (trapped), \textit{i.e.}, a BIC.
 The nontriviality of the solution $a^{\rm eff}_{\rm M} \neq 0$ and $a^{\rm eff}_{\rm Q}\neq 0$ is guaranteed by condition~\eqref{eq_smin} [or~\eqref{eq_det}] being satisfied.
 We also recall that identity~\eqref{eq_criterion1} is equivalent to solving Eq.~\eqref{eq_lattice_modes} with~\eqref{eq_A} under the assumption that $L < \lambda_{\rm b}$ (see Appendix~\ref{sec:conditions}).

 The BIC formation in this system occurs when two radiating multipoles (in our case, zonal) with the same parity interfere, creating a nonradiant state.
-This mechanism is only accessible for an acoustic resonator on an infinite lattice when sound radiation must be suppressed only in the vertical directions.
-Since the radiation patterns of the multipoles of a single resonator do not overlap [see Fig.~\ref{fig:sketch}(b)], in this case, it is impossible to suppress the omnidirectional sound radiation through destructive interference of two multipoles.
-Moreover, the BIC formation in a lattice due to this mechanism is possible only with at least two zonal multipoles taken into account.
-In contrast, a single-multipole approximation is insufficient to obtain a nontrivial solution (because a single zonal multipole always radiates sound along the vertical axis).
-Finally, we need to emphasize that the considered metasurface can also support the BIC formed by the odd zonal multipoles, by the dipole and octupole (see Appendix~\ref{sec:odd}).
-The odd BIC emerges close to the frequency of the octupole resonance in the single particle, similar to the even BIC, which occurs close to the single-particle quadrupole resonance.
+This mechanism is accessible for an acoustic resonator on an infinite lattice only when acoustic radiation must be suppressed solely in the normal directions.
+Since the radiation patterns of the multipoles do not overlap [see Fig.~\ref{fig:sketch}(b)], it is impossible in this case to suppress the omnidirectional acoustic radiation for a single resonator through destructive interference between two multipoles.
+Moreover, BIC formation in a metasurface via this mechanism is possible only when at least two zonal multipoles are taken into account.
+In contrast, a single-multipole approximation is insufficient to obtain a nontrivial solution, because a single zonal multipole always radiates acoustic waves along its axis.